nicolasbelz/ffufapp/README.md

 `-request request.txt` - specifies the request file that contains the HTTP requests to be sent.

--`request test_request.txt` - specifies different request send that has the FUZZ placeholder in the key value
+`-request test_request.txt` - specifies different request send that has the FUZZ placeholder in the key value

 `-u http://localhost/custom_header.php` - specifies the base URL of the target web application.